platformsh/platformsh-docs/src/administration/web.md

 ![Header Sync](/images/management-console/header-sync.png)

-Synchronizing means updating the child environment with the code and/or data of its parent and redeploying the child environment.
+`Sync` performs a merge from a parent into a child environment, and then redeploys that environment.
+You have the option of performing a `Sync` on only the code, replacing the data (i.e. databases) of that environment from its parent, or both.

-After clicking `Sync` a dialog box will appear that will provide commands to execute future merges from the command line using the Platform.sh CLI.
+These options are provided in a separate dialog box that will appear when you click the `Sync` button, along with the Platform.sh CLI commands that perform the same action.

 ![sync confirmation cli](/images/management-console/header-sync-box.png)

 Note that `Sync` is only available if your branch has no unmerged commits, and can be fast-forwarded.
-On `Sync`, your code branch will be fast-forwarded to its parent's tip, and the data (e.g. databases) of the services on the branch will be overwritten with an exact copy of the parent's.
-Syncing of data and code can be done individually, if desired, so you can benefit from having only code changes applied.
+It is good practice to take a snapshot of your environment before performing a `Sync`.

 #### Backup